Happytreat/MeloSpace/content/blog/hello-world/index.md

 Learn more about Gatsby [here](https://gatsbyjs.org/).

-I will be posting more about various topics such as blockchain technology, web development and cryptography soon!
+I aim to post more about topics I feel passionate about - such as blockchain technology, web development and cryptography, or something I have learnt while building apps.
+I will try to upload a new article once every week/fortnight. :)

 ![Gatsby](./gatsby.png)

+***edited on 11/08/19***